omonimus1/ada-spark-car-assistant/design_and_report_notes.md

 The precondition is that PowerLeve is Off, the post-condition, is that PowerLevel is on.

 ### TurnEngineoff (Spark gold)
-This procudere allows to turn of the Engine, setting the PowerLevel to Of.
+This procudere allows to turn of the Engine, setting the PowerLevel to Off, and set the battery degradation metric to zero.
-The precondition is that PowerLeve is On, the post-condition, is that PowerLevel is Off.
+The precondition is that PowerLeve is On, the post-condition, is that PowerLevel is Off and BatteryDegradationLevel is 0.

 ###  UnsetParkingMode (Spark gold)
+This procudere allows to Unset the parking mode, a car configuration needed to disable the electronic handbranking, and let the driver drive the car.
+The precondition is that Parking is On, Car speed is zero (0), and the gear inserted is 0 (also consiered as neutral).
+The post-condition is that Parking is Off, Car speed is zero (0), and the gear inserted is 0 (also consiered as neutral).

 ###  SetParkingMode (Spark gold)

+This procudere allows to set the parking mode, a car configuration needed to enable the electronic handbranking, allowing the car to be safely stationary.
+The precondition is that Parking is Off, Car speed is zero (0), and the gear inserted is 0 (also consiered as neutral).
+The post-condition is that Parking is On, Car speed is zero (0), and the gear inserted is 0 (also consiered as neutral).